2016–17 NC State Wolfpack women's basketball team

 The 2016–17 NC State Wolfpack women's basketball team represented North Carolina State University during the 2016–17 NCAA Division I women's basketball season.
-The Wolfpack, led by fourth-year head coach Wes Moore, return to played their home games at Reynolds Coliseum after a one year of renovation.
+The Wolfpack, led by fourth-year head coach Wes Moore, returned to play their home games at Reynolds Coliseum after a year of renovation.
 They were members of the Atlantic Coast Conference.
 They finished the season 23–9, 12–4 in ACC play to finish in a tie for fourth place.
 They lost in the quarterfinals of the ACC women's tournament to Louisville.
-They received at-large bid of the NCAA women's tournament, where they defeated Auburn in the first round before losing to Texas in the second round.
+They received an at-large bid to the NCAA women's tournament, where they defeated Auburn in the first round before losing to Texas in the second round.

 Media

-WKNC acts as the home for Wolfpack women's basketball.
-Patrick Kinas and Rachel Stockdale provide the call for the games.
-ESPN and the ACC RSN will televise select Wolfpack games during the season.
-All non-televised home conference games will be shown on ESPN3 using the radio broadcasters for the call.
+WKNC was the home for Wolfpack women's basketball.
+Patrick Kinas and Rachel Stockdale provided call for the games.
+ESPN and the ACC RSN televised select Wolfpack games during the season.
+All non-televised home conference games were shown on ESPN3 using the radio broadcasters for the call.